Les Rotes promenade

 On the way along the coast we’ll find people taking a walk and cycling and enjoying the environment.
 We’ll also discover benches where we can sit down, read a book or simply relax and observe the landscape in peace and quiet.

-In the last section of the promenade, if we lift our sight to the right (against the sea) we can see a small tower on a hilltop.
+In the last section of the promenade, if we lift our sight to the right, we can see a small tower on a hilltop.
 It is known as the Torre del Gerro, a watchtower from the 16th c., which we can come back and visit another day following the footpath that brings us to it.When we reach the promenade’s end we’ll see a restaurant and, after that, we’ll see the end of the asphalted road of les Rotes.

-Long before arriving you’ll see the cliff of the Cape of Sant Antoni, although the finest views are at the end of the les Rotes road, in the rotunda cutting the road, where the cliffs of the Cape of Sant Antoni rise 160 m. above sea level.
+Long before arriving you’ll see the cliffs towards San Antonio Cape.
+The finest views are at the end of the les Rotes road, in the last roundabout, where the cliffs to San Antonio Cape rise 160 m. above sea level.

-After reaching the end of les Rotes we’ll retrace our steps and we’ll walk along the promenade bordering the sea that will bring us back to Dénia.
+After reaching the end of les Rotes we’ll retrace our steps and we’ll walk along the promenade bordering the sea that will bring us again to Dénia, or we’ll take a regular bus back.